algo2t/alphatrade/README.md

 sensex_nse_index = sas.get_instrument_by_symbol('BSE', 'SENSEX')
 ```

-Get a single instrument by it's token number (generally useful only for BSE Equities):
+Get a single instrument by it‘s token number (generally useful only for BSE Equities):

 ```python
 ongc_bse_eq = sas.get_instrument_by_token('BSE', 500312)